 How to do pre- and post-assessments

-If you meet with the same student every week, you must do pre and post-assessments.
+If you meet with the same student every week, and your student is in grades 4-7, you must do pre and post-assessments.

 Do the ELA and Math pre-assessments within the first 3 sessions with your student.
 Find the appropriate assessment here, open the online form, share your screen with your student, have them verbally tell you the answers, and fill out the form for them.
 The assessment results will be emailed to you and guide you to resources to help your student fill in gaps.